AvaProtocol/OAK-docs/_docs/governance-turing-overview.md

 ---
 title: Governance Overview
-subtitle: Overview of governance on OAK and Turing Network
+subtitle: Overview of governance on Ava Protocol and Turing Network
-author: christian
+author: chris
 tags: [governance]
 date: 2022-06-30
 ---

-*Note: OAK Network governance coming soon after the launch.*
+*Note: Ava Protocol governance coming soon after the launch.*

 ![governance-overview](../../assets/img/governance/governance-overview.png)

 #### Introduction

 The Turing Network is a decentralized network in which all token holders will have the opportunity to help govern and influence the future development of the network.
 Turing’s governance process will enable the sentiment and desires of our community to be considered when advancing our protocol.
 Our governance process has been designed to be inclusive of all members of the Polkadot and Kusama ecosystems including developers, collators, users, investors, partners, and other contributors.
-OAK Network highly values open discussion and will utilize governance forums such as the [Subsquare governance dashboard](https://turing.subsquare.io/) to enable proposals to be generated and shaped based on community input.
+Ava Protocol highly values open discussion and will utilize governance forums such as the [Subsquare governance dashboard](https://turing.subsquare.io/) to enable proposals to be generated and shaped based on community input.

 #### Governance Definitions